-An RA System (described in Section 1.3.3) is located in a secure room at an RA site (see Sections 5.1.1.3 and 5.1.1.4).
-LRA-1 generates the Signing Key Pair for the Subscriber within the boundaries of an approved Cryptomodule while the Cryptomodule is connected to the RA System.
+1) An RA System (described in Section 1.3.3) is located in a secure room at an RA site (see Sections 5.1.1.3 and 5.1.1.4).
+LRA-1 generates11 the Signing Key Pair for the Subscriber within the boundaries of an approved Cryptomodule while the Cryptomodule is connected to the RA System.
 The Private Key is used to sign the Public Key in an RSA PKCS #10 Certificate signing request.
 In a Server-authenticated SSL/TLS-encrypted session (see Definitions), the PKCS#10 is transmitted to the CA within a Digitally Signed data structure (e.g., XKMS/XSMS).
 The CA system verifies the Digital Signature of the RA System on the data structure.
-The PKCS#10 is
+The PKCS#10 is processed to confirm that the request was signed with the Private Key corresponding to the Public Key contained in the request.
+Upon verification of the Digital Signature on the PKCS#10 Certificate signing request (using the algorithm specified in the request), the requested Certificate is generated12 by the CA, returned to the RA System, and installed on the Cryptomodule in a PKCS#7 format by the RA System.
+Depending on whether the Encryption Keys are escrowed or not, the Private Keys will be generated as explained above for non-escrowed Key; or, for escrowed Keys, they are created and delivered as explained in Section 6.1.2.

-&lt;sup>11 For all Certificates except IGC Basic Software, a 30 day period is calculated based from the date identity was established.
-The 30 day period begins from the date the I&A is approved by the LRA and entered by the LRA into the RA System.
-If more than 30 days have passed since the date identity was established, the system prevents the Applicant from proceeding with Key Generation and notifies them that in-person identification must be repeated.
+11 For all Certificates except IGC Basic Software, a 30 day period is calculated based from the date identity was established.
+The 30 day period begins from the date the I&A is approved by the LRA and entered by the LRA into the